United Wholesale Mortgage: History

+United Wholesale Mortgage went public in January 2021 through a merger with Gores Holdings IV, and the formation of a special-purpose acquisition company.
+The deal made the company the highest valued company to be purchased by a special purpose acquisition company at the time, and was valued at $16.1 billion.

+Controversies and lawsuits

 In 2018, UWM settled a lawsuit from account executives who claimed they were not paid overtime while working for the company.

-United Wholesale Mortgage went public in January 2021 through a merger with Gores Holdings IV, and the formation of a special-purpose acquisition company.
-The deal made the company the highest valued company to be purchased by a special purpose acquisition company to date, valued at $16.1 billion.
-The deal became the subject of a shareholder lawsuit in 2023, alleging breach of fiduciary duties to stockholders.

 In 2021, Mat Ishbia announced that the company would no longer do business with any broker doing business with competitors Rocket Mortgage and Fairway Independent Mortgage.
 At the time, Ishbia claimed the decision was due to the practices of those companies, including working directly with realtors instead of mortgage brokers in securing home loans.
 In response, a lawsuit seeking class action status was filed against UWM and Ishbia in 2021.
-A year later, United Wholesale Mortgage filed a lawsuit against America’s MoneyLine for continuing to do business with Rocket Mortgage in breach of its agreement; America's MoneyLine filed a countersuit against the company shortly after.

-Employees have also claimed that the company has a toxic work culture, an accusation that United Wholesale Mortgage has denied.